 Create a VSP.COM Member Account and get instant access to your personal benefit information.
 Check out your coverage, find a doctor, see past visits and more.CREATE AN ACCOUNT

 About eight years ago, after her second child was born, Cassandra Perry of Oxford, Michigan, noticed several changes with her eyes, including halos, double vision, and cloudy vision at times.
 But her eye doctor dismissed her symptoms as the result of her being incredibly nearsighted.
 Luckily, she decided to see a new eye doctor.

-VSP doctor, Mark Payne, OD, taking note of her strong prescription, began her appointment by asking her questions no other eye doctor had asked her before.
+VSP network doctor, Mark Payne, OD, taking note of her strong prescription, began her appointment by asking her questions no other eye doctor had asked her before.
 Based on her answers and what he saw during her comprehensive eye exam, Dr. Payne suspected something wasn’t quite right with Cassandra’s eyes.

 Dr. Payne explained every aspect of the hereditary disease, its symptoms, and treatment to Cassandra.
 Then, he referred her to a local ophthalmologist, who confirmed that she indeed suffered from Fuchs’ dystrophy.
 The ophthalmologist immediately scheduled Cassandra for a corneal transplant.

 The only cure for Fuchs’ dystrophy is a corneal transplant.
 Today, it’s the most common organ and tissue transplant in the United States.
 In fact, about 40,000 people undergo the procedure each year.

 Had Cassandra gone any longer without diagnosis and treatment, she could have suffered irreversible damage.
 Because of a diligent eye doctor, who asked the right questions and gave her a thorough eye exam, Cassandra is able to see clearly again.
 If you have a sudden vision change or experience severe irritation, visit your VSP network eye doctor right away.